gitlabhq/gitlabhq/doc/user/project/integrations/jira.md

 you can also opt to continue using Jira and use it together with GitLab through our integration.

+<i class="fa fa-youtube-play youtube" aria-hidden="true"></i>
+For a video demonstration of integration with Jira, watch [GitLab workflow with Jira issues and Jenkins pipelines](https://youtu.be/Jn-_fyra7xQ).

 Once you integrate your GitLab project with your Jira instance, you can automatically detect and cross-reference activity between the GitLab project and any of your projects in Jira.
 This includes the ability to close or transition Jira issues when the work